Difference Between HIV and AIDS: Definition, Types, Examples, Symptoms

 What is AIDS?

 AIDS (Acquired Immunodeficiency Syndrome) is the final stage of HIV infection.
-This usually occurs when a person's immune system has been seriously impaired, leaving their body so open to infections and other cancers.
+This usually occurs when a person's immunity and immune system has been seriously impaired, leaving their body so open to infections and other cancers.
 The distressing diseases found in people with AIDS can be fatal due to lost immune function.
 AIDS can be fatal if not treated.
 If one is living with HIV, antiretroviral therapy or ART can mitigate it by preventing HIV from turning into AIDS.

 Difference Between HIV and AIDS